 - Keep the contrast in length to a minimum!

-- Having a shape that blends gradually from the back and sides into a slightly longer length on top will increase the longevity and the versatility.
-Using this as a guide it frees you up to wear a cropped cut, skin-tight or suede soft.
+- Having a short hairstyle that blends gradually from the back and sides into a slightly longer length on top will increase the longevity and the versatility.
+Using this as a guide frees you up to wear a cropped cut, skin-tight or suede soft.

-- Don’t be tied to one type of product, although a decent product can be pricey having 3 or 4 variations in hold and texture helps you dress for any occasion.
+- Don’t be tied to one type of product, although a decent product can be pricey, having 3 or 4 variations in both hold and texture will help you dress for any occasion.

-- Stronger hold products such as Davines strong hold wax is a must for creating definition in tightly cropped lengths.
+- Stronger hold products such as Davines ‘This Is A Strong Hold Wax, is a must for creating definition in tightly cropped lengths.

-- For a more relaxed, who gives a f*ck, texture try drying a medium hold paste into your hair from wet.
+- For a more relaxed, “who gives a f*ck?”, texture try drying a medium hold paste into your short hair from wet.
 The key is experimenting and don’t always do what it tells you to do on the tin.

-- It’s a given that a short cut needs more upkeep so you’ll need regular trips to your hairdresser but there is a way of squeezing out an extra week of looking sharp.
+- It’s a given that a short haircut needs more upkeep so you’ll need regular trips to your hairdresser but there is a way of squeezing out an extra week of looking sharp.

 - Make sure your hairdresser graduates your hairline around the back and sides as close to a natural finish as is possible.
 This means no hard lines on the neck!
 So if you guy asks you if you want a square or V-shapes hairline at the back, run for the hills because he’s not your guy anymore.